 This paper concerns the pronounced shift that occurred, in the twentieth century, from the formulation of scientific laws with limited computational capabilities —a distinctive trend of the early and late modern periods— to the formulation and the massive computation that we can now perform with the aid of computer technologies.
 This change altered our relationship with science, and thus our ambitions with nature.
 What seems clear is that the universe —the “grand book” that “stands continually open to our gaze”— is not solely written with “triangles, circles, and other geometric figures”, as Galileo Galilei put it, but also with languages whose characters consist of data, processes, structures and other constructs of computer programs without which we would now wander about “in a dark labyrinth”.

 08 — “The Breakthrough of a Quantum Chemist by Classical Dynamics: Martin Karplus and the Birth of Computer Simulations of Chemical Reactions,” with Benoît Roux and Giovanni Ciccotti.
-European Physical Journal H 46, No. 12 (2021)
+European Physical Journal H, 2021, Vol. 46, article number 12.

 1964–1965 was an early, crucial period in Martin Karplus’ research—a time when, rather unexpectedly, he approached the problem of reactive collisions using a quasiclassical approximation with the aid of computer technologies.
 This marked a substantial departure from the quantum-chemical studies of nuclear magnetic resonance that had, until then, dominated his work.
 The historical perspective outlined by George Schatz, as well Karplus’ own biography, partly frames the contours of this remarkable period in the history of theoretical chemistry.
 Yet, the available historical literature is not sufficiently complete to allow us to understand Karplus’ transition from nuclear magnetic resonance to reaction dynamics.
 In this article, we discuss the intellectual ground on which Karplus operated around 1964, further commenting on the relevance of his quantum and quasiclassical studies and pondering how Karplus’ approach eventually led to his interest in the simulation of complex biomolecules.

-07 — “Sense Experiences and ‘Necessary Simulations:’ Four Centuries of Scientific Change from Galileo to Fundamental Computer Simulations,” with Benoît Roux and Giovanni Ciccotti, KNOW: A Journal on the Formation of Knowledge 4, No. 1 (2020): 63–87.
+07 — “Sense Experiences and ‘Necessary Simulations:’ Four Centuries of Scientific Change from Galileo to Fundamental Computer Simulations,” with Benoît Roux and Giovanni Ciccotti, KNOW: A Journal on the Formation of Knowledge, 2020, Vol 4, No. 1, pp. 63–87.

 This article evaluates the impact of fundamental computer simulations on theoretical physics, pondering whether fundamental computer simulations can be considered sufficiently consequential to have caused a revolutionary occurrence in the twentieth-century history of science.